Adrien’s Senior Portraits | Homecoming, Prom, Downtown Kannapolis + Cap & Gown in Concord

 Sadie’s session was the perfect mix of personality, style, and genuine joy.
 She brought so much heart to every location we visited, and watching her step confidently into this next chapter was truly special.
 Congratulations, beautiful girl—UNC is gaining someone incredible, and I can’t wait to see all the good things ahead for you.

-What to Wear for Senior Photos (Girls Edition — 2025 Guide)
+What to Wear for Senior Pictures (Girls Edition — 2026 Guide)

 Not sure what to wear for your senior photos?
 This guide breaks down flattering colors, outfit ideas, accessories, and styling tips—with a focus on personality, confidence, and creating images that feel authentically you